 MSB837 Doctoral Seminar for Digital Innovation and IT Management

 This seminar is aimed at providing doctoral students with the understanding and fundamentals for conducting research in digital innovation and IT management.
 It will introduce doctoral students in related disciplines to the research process, provide an overview of competing research methodologies, and foster a research tradition comprising problem selection, literature review, and research design.
 It will also expose students to some of the current research and research opportunities in the fields of digital innovation and IT management.
 While critically examining empirical work drawing on IS theories students will attempt to understand how to formulate (appropriate) research questions, conduct research that applies these theoretical perspectives and the contributions that such research makes to our understanding of the phenomena related to IT and organizations.
-The seminar will be a stepping-stone in transition from a consumer of research to an active researcher and contributor of insights.
+The seminar will be a stepping-stone in the transition from a consumer of research to an active researcher and contributor of insights.

 ITP751 Internet Business and Management